 Step 6: Chocolates are then packaged and sold through various retail & wholesale outlets.

-A variety of chocolate products are produced by adding specific flavors, nuts, fruits etc., to chocolate mixtures in order to enhance the taste and bring a memorable uniqueness.
+A variety of chocolate products are produced by adding specific flavors, nuts, fruits, and other ingredients to cacao mass mixtures to enhance the taste and create a memorable uniqueness.

 Types of Chocolate